DeepLabCut/DeepLabCut-Workshop-Materials/README.md

 # Past and present workshop schedule

+- October 2022: Workshop on DeepLabCut at the the [SHORT COURSE ON THE APPLICATION OF MACHINE LEARNING FOR AUTOMATED QUANTIFICATION OF BEHAVIOR at JAX Laboratory](https://www.jax.org/education-and-learning/education-calendar/2022/october/short-course-on-the-application-of-machine-learning-for-automated-quantific); slides available [here](JAX-TutorialOct2022.pdf)
 - January 2022: Workshop on DeepLabCut at the Society of Integrative and Comparative Biology Workshop in Phoenix, USA (slides available [here](SICB-tutorialJan2022_shared.pdf))
 - October 2021: International Neural Regeneration Symposium Workshop 1: Machine & Deep Learning Models in Nantong, China
 - June 2021: Virtual visit to Marine Biological Laboratory, Woods Hole, MA as part of [The Neural Systems and Behavior Course in Woods Hole](https://www.mbl.edu/nsb/) -- see: https://twitter.com/NSB_MBL/status/1401548173798264837